 Critical Hours

-The Critical Hours Task Group brings together organizations that provide programming for children and youth outside of school hours.
+The Critical Hours Task Group brings together organizations that provide programming for children outside of school hours.
 This includes homework clubs, after school programs, summer camps, recreation programs, youth drop-in, and others.

 The 3 Pillars of Critical Hours Programming